 Due to new laws associated with the Affordable Health Care Act and HEDIS (Healthcare Effectiveness Data and Information Set), a one-month follow-up is required after an initial appointment for a new ADHD for patients with United Health Care Insurance.
 A three-month follow-up thereafter is required in order to continue to receive ADHD medications.
 We are sorry for the inconvenience, but this is one of the many changes in health care that we are forced to comply with in order to continue participation with insurance companies.
 In the event that these visits are not kept, we will be unable to provide the prescriptions for your child’s medicine.
 Keeping these scheduled visits helps to ensure that the medicine will continue to be covered by your insurance.

 Please be aware that refilling these medications is based on Drug Enforcement Administration (DEA) guidelines.
 Our practice must follow these guidelines with no exceptions.
-You must get a new prescription each time he or she needs a refill of the medication.
+You must get a new prescription each time your child needs a refill of the medication.
 We cannot call in the refills for these medications, unless your child is on a non-stimulant medication.
-Because stimulant medications require a handwritten prescription, we ask for a minimum of (7) days’ notice.
-Although non-stimulants can be called in, they also require (7) days’ notice.
-This is to ensure a continuous supply of the medication for your child.
-If your physician should be out of the office for a week, this early notice enables us to have a prescription written before he or she runs out of the medication.
-The front office will call you when the prescription has been written.
-If you come before being notified, your prescription will not be ready.
+Stimulant medications can now be prescribed electronically.
+Please give us a 5 day notice to ensure that your child does not run out of medication before the refill can be sent to the pharmacy.
 In addition, if the prescription or the medicine is lost before the thirty (30) days have passed, we cannot refill the medicine for you.
 This is a DEA guideline.

 EMERGENCY REQUEST FEE: